-Senate Republicans unveil police reform legislation
+Senate Republicans unveil police reform legislation: 'We hear you'

 Sen. Tim Scott, the lone African-American GOP senator, spearheaded the legislation in the wake of George Floyd's death and nationwide protests demanding racial justice -- including activists' calls to dismantle police departments.
 He framed the legislation as a bridge between law enforcement and communities of color.

+Scott said the overwhelming number of officers in America are good people.
+But he acknowledged the real fears people of color have about encountering the police.

+"We hear you.
+We're listening to your concerns," said Scott, who recalled his own "driving while black" experiences of being stopped seven times in one year.
+"The George Floyd incident certainly accelerated this conversation."

 Scott was joined by Senate Majority Leader Mitch McConnell, R-Ky., Sens.
-Shelley Moore Capito, R-W.Va., John Cornyn, R-Texas, Lindsey Graham, R-S.C., James Lankford, R-Okla. and Ben Sasse, R-Neb. to unveil the legislation.
+Shelley Moore Capito, R-W.Va., John Cornyn, R-Texas, Lindsey Graham, R-S.C., James Lankford, R-Okla. and Ben Sasse, R-Neb. to unveil the 106-page legislation.
 The package of reforms is called the Just and Unifying Solutions to Invigorate Communities Everywhere (JUSTICE) Act.

 McConnell said he'll bring the legislation to a vote on the Senate floor.
 "We're serious about making a law here," he said at the Capitol press conference.